enspirit/killer-patterns-against-n-plus-1-queries/prefetch-and-cache/README.md

 key.
 The actual `callee`'s business logic for a given `i` is still done when the individual call is made.

-A variant exists WHERE the callee's logic is executed at caching time instead.
+A variant exists where the callee's logic is executed at caching time instead.
 We do not recommend it, since some caller's logic might actually skip some record and the business logic execution is then unnecessary while possibly costly.
 But if the refactoring is easier, it may prove an handy equivalent